Boris and Natasha: The Movie: Plot

 The movie opens in the tiny country of Pottsylvania, where Fearless Leader concocts a plan to obtain a time-reversal microchip, invented by Professor Anton Paulovitch.
 He asks his top agent, Agent X, to find the professor, but Agent X suggests they send some patsies instead.
 Boris Badenov and Natasha Fatale accept the assignment and are told to defect to America.
 After a number of failed attempts, they arrive in America.
 The head of the CIA, Sheldon Kaufman, decides to have tests run on them to see if they are truly defecting.
-After the test, it's obvious to everyone that they should be deported, but a worker, Willie, points out they hadn't had any defections in a while, and thinks they should play along and spy on them in the meantime to see what they are after.
+After the test, it is obvious to everyone that they should be deported, but a worker, Willie, points out they had not had any defections in a while, and thinks they should play along and spy on them in the meantime to see what they are after.

 Boris and Natasha are given an apartment and money, while being secretly watched by Agent X, who himself is being followed by a mysterious figure.
 The duo have to meet with a secret assassin named Kalishak, who supposedly knows who they should seek, but first have to deal with their next-door neighbors, Toots and Harve, who are very interested in knowing about them.
-Toots assumes Boris and Natasha are a couple, and when Natasha denies it, Toots figures she's wrong.
+Toots assumes Boris and Natasha are a couple, and when Natasha denies it, Toots figures she is wrong.
 Natasha, who has become fascinated with America, also learns from Toots that American couples usually help each other, something Boris and Natasha do not.

 They find Kalishak, who denies that he knows anything about the professor.
-After accepting a bribe, Kalishak acts as a shoe-shine boy and tells Boris "Search your sole," which Boris doesn't understand.
+After accepting a bribe, Kalishak acts as a shoe-shine boy and tells Boris "Search your sole," which Boris does not understand.
 After they leave, one of Kalishak's potatoes is replaced with a bomb, killing him.
 Natasha later sees information written on the sole of Boris' shoe, telling them to find "Minelli".
-Disguised as rug cleaners, they go to the location on the shoe, where they learn that the "Minelli" they're looking for is Sal Minelli, a photographer.
+Disguised as rug cleaners, they go to the location on the shoe, where they learn that the "Minelli" they are looking for is Sal Minelli, a photographer.
 Natasha then gets an offer for a photo shoot and a party, which Boris figures will be a good opportunity to meet Minelli.
 To pass the time before the party they go shopping at a mall, but the next day Natasha returns, going shopping with Toots, behind Boris' back.
-She learns that Toots doesn't need Harve's permission to do things, and learns more about their married life.
+She learns that Toots does not need Harve's permission to do things, and learns more about their married life.
 Boris says a code phrase to many photographers, to no avail, before not being allowed in, but Natasha soon hits celebrity status.